mikeal/merge-release/README.md

     for most common commit metadata for feature additions: `"feat: new API"` and `"feature: new API"`.
   * All other changes will increment the patch version.
 * Publish to npm using the configured token.
+* Push the bumped npm version in package.json back into the repo.
+* Push a tag for the new version to GitHub.